Next.js with Stubby

 } from "@stubby-cms/ui";

-• Install markdown libraries — Here we are using markdown-to-jsx library to render the mdx to jsx you could use something like next-mdx-remote or mdx.
+• Install markdown libraries — In this guide, we use the markdown-to-jsx library to render MDX to JSX.
+Alternatively, you could use next-mdx-remote or @mdx-js/loader.

 npm install markdown-to-jsx

-• Fetch and render blog content — Create a file app/blog/[slug]/page.tsx to render individual blog posts:
+• Fetch and render blog content — Create a file at app/blog/[slug]/page.tsx to render individual blog posts:

 app/blog/[slug]/page.tsx